JakeB4321/projekai/README.md

 🔹 Python Projects

 These projects focus on data analysis, retrieval, and transformation using Python.
-Some of them include:
+They include:

-Web Scraping: Extracting data from websites using BeautifulSoup & Requests.
+Web Scraping: Extracting data from websites using BeautifulSoup.

 API Data Retrieval: Fetching and processing data from REST APIs.

 Data Cleaning & Manipulation: Using Pandas for data wrangling.

-Basic Automation Scripts: Automating repetitive tasks.

 🔹 C Projects

 These projects are part of my Harvard CS50 coursework and cover:

-Algorithms & Data Structures: Implementations of sorting, searching, and other fundamental CS concepts.
+Algorithms & Data Structures: Implementations of sorting, searching, and other core CS concepts.

 Memory Management: Understanding pointers, dynamic memory, and efficient coding practices.